Lab1717/espminer_autopool/README.md

 fallbackStratumPort = 1234
 stratumUser = yourusername
 fallbackStratumUser = yourusername (DO NOT PUT WORKER NAME HERE, INSTEAD SET WORKERNAME IN THE SCRIPT)

+ZERG_POOL.cfg have some custom fields, look inside the config.
 ```

 Now support ZergPool password concatenation check ZERG_POOL.cfg please read the comments within the code.